sourceduty/International_Compatibility/README.md

 Notes:

-- Collect the 975 scores for each of the 195 countries across the five dimensions (Political, Economic, Social, Cultural, Environmental).
+- Collect the 975 scores for the 195 countries across the five dimensions (Political, Economic, Social, Cultural, Environmental).
 - Calculate the International Compatibility Score (ICS) for all 195 countries.

 #